 A planned absence is any absence that is the result of a parent deciding to excuse their student from attendance at school for reasons that are foreseeable.
 Examples are absences due to family plans, doctor or dentist visits, and/or programs that are not school-related.
-Parents must contact the school office and classroom teacher 3 days prior to absence.
+For a one day planned absence, parents must send a note to the office registrar and classroom teacher if their child will be out for doctor, dentist, sibling school event, etc.